entropyqueen/entropyQueen.github.io/_posts/blog/2017-05-29-hello_world.md

 image:
   feature:
 date: 2017-05-29 14:53:22 +0200
-modified: 2017-05-29 14:53:22 +0200
+modified: 2017-05-29 19:03:22 +0200
 ---
+Hello and welcome to this place.

-This is my first post, it will serves 2 main purposes.
+This is my first post, it will serve 2 main purposes.
 Firstly, for myself as a test post, and secondly, for you, the reader.
-This is my personal blog, I'll write articles about the stuff I do, the stuff I try, mainly research in IT security, maybe other topics.
+This is my personal blog, I'll write articles about the stuff I do, the stuff I try, mainly research in IT security, but maybe other topics.
 I just need to explain some things to people and express myself!

 Let's make a short presentation, my name is Quentin, but I am more active under the nickname "ark" on the internet.
 I am a freshly graduated student from Epitech (France) and the University of Kent (United Kingdom), and currently work on industrial automotive security.
 I am curious of all things, and like to try out new stuff regularly.